RAV Armaturen GmbH

 I. General

 1. All deliveries and services are subject to these Terms or to separate conditions possibly agreed.
-Deviating purchasing terms of the Buyer do not become part of the Contract as a result of order acceptance.
+Deviating purchasing terms

 In the absence of an agreement to the contrary, the Contract is concluded after the order confirmation by the Supplier.